 The leather will shrink a bit as it dries.
 But the layers of cellophane will help provide a bit of clearance and slide against each other so you can remove it the first time.
 Most knives used with deep sheaths do not have a finger guard.
 If your knife does have a pronounced guard you may have to use a spacer behind the guard while molding the sheath.
 Just cut a block of wood and wrap it with the handle in the cellophane.
 If you don't do this the leather will shrink to fit behind the guard and you won't be able to draw the knife.

-Take a block of suitable wood, such as Basswood or Birch (harder to work), and lay the knife blade flat along the grain with the edge of the block at the handle.
+Take a block of suitable wood and lay the knife blade flat along the grain with the end of the block at the handle.
+I like to work with basswood.
+It's easy to carve and has little tendency to split.
+White Pine, or Sugar Pine are easier to find, and work easily, but sometimes have more tendency to split.
+In Scandinavia Birch or Willow would probably have been common.
+Birch is very durable, but harder and a bit more difficult to carve.
 Trace the shape of the blade on the block.
 Carve out the trace until the blade fits below the surface.
-Carve the sides almost to the depression.
-Reduce the back almost to the carved depression, but leave a flair at the handle (top) end, so the wood of the liner transitions to the handle smoothly.
+Then carve the sides and back, but leave a flair at the handle (top) end, so the wood of the liner transitions to the handle smoothly.
 Open the inside at the top in a funnel fashion to guide the knife in.
 Round the corners and smooth.
 You may want to make a top panel to completely enclose the blade.
-If so, glue the open side to a flat piece of matching wood, and shape to match.
+If so, glue the open side to a flat piece of matching wood, and shape to match the bottom.
 The top panel is left flat in the inside, so the join is not in the center.
 Period wood lined sheaths were made both with, and without, the enclosing panel.
 After making the wood liner, assemble as above, measuring the leather with the liner in place of course.

 When building the one-piece liner, it seems logical to face the open side up, away from your leg.
 However most Nordic sheaths I've seen place the open side down, on the seam side, toward the leg.
 This allows the seam to fit into the opening and makes a neater job.
 If you're completely enclosing the blade, you may wish to carve a grove on the back of the liner for the seam.